TrustBound/dream_test/documentation/07-runner-and-execution.md

 <sub>🧪 [Tested source](../examples/snippets/test/snippets/runner/sequential_execution.gleam)</sub>

+### Choosing a concurrency number (practical guidance)

+- Start with the default.
+- If you see flakes involving ports/files/DB state, either isolate those resources per test or set `max_concurrency(1)` for that run.
+- If you have a large suite of pure unit tests (no external state), increasing concurrency often speeds up feedback noticeably.

 ### Advanced: running the executor directly

 Most users should not call `dream_test/parallel` directly.
 It’s public so advanced tooling can embed the executor.